JuanSanchez39/Tech-Blog/README.md

-MVC Challenge: Tech Blog
+# MVC Challenge: Tech Blog
 Overview
 This blog site is built using the Model-View-Controller (MVC) architectural pattern, resembling a CMS-style interface.

 Table of Contents
 Installation
 Usage
+Demo
+Questions
 Installation
-Clone repo:
+Clone the repository:

 bash
 Copy code